Squirrel Appreciation Day (January 21)

 The day was founded in 2001 by Christy McKeown, a wildlife rehabilitator from North Carolina.
 Affiliated with the Western North Carolina Nature Center, McKeown created the holiday to raise awareness about the challenges squirrels face, particularly during the colder months when food is scarce.

 Inspired by her work with injured and orphaned squirrels, McKeown wanted to encourage people to put out food and create safe spaces for these animals.
-Her initiative has helped communities develop a greater appreciation for squirrels and their role in the ecosystem.

 The History of the Holiday